 Step 8: Start Sharpening Second Side

-To sharpen second side, place the heel of the blade near the base of the stone, again maintaining a 15 to 20 degree angle.
-Gently push the blade away from you while simultaneously dragging across the stone towards the tip.
+To sharpen second side, place the heel of the blade near the base of the stone, again maintaining a 15- to 20-degree angle.
+Gently push the blade away from you while simultaneously dragging across the stone toward the tip.

 Step 9: Finish Second Side

-After repeated use, your stone will begin to develop grooves in it, which can hinder its sharpening power.
-To fix it, use a low-grit stone fixer.
+After repeated use, your stones will begin to develop grooves in them, which can hinder their sharpening power.
+To fix them, use a low-grit stone fixer.
 Place the fixer flat against the stone, and push it back and forth to grind down the stone and create a new, flat surface.

 You should have a dedicated towel for this purpose, as the grit from the stone will never come out.
 After carefully drying the stone (allow it to dry on a rack for at least a day), I store my stones wrapped directly in their towels.

 After sharpening, hone your blade on a honing steel in order to get the edge in alignment, then test it for sharpness.
 Some people recommend trying to slice a piece of paper in half by holding it up and slicing through it.
 I find that even a relatively dull knife will pass that test, yet fail at other kitchen tasks.

 The best test is to simply use the knife to prep a vegetable.
 Do you notice any resistance?
 Does it fly through that onion?
 Can you slice a ripe tomato thin enough to read through it?
 Yes?
 Then you're done!